darko3/batch-renamer/README.md

 ## Installation
 > *Only Ubuntu Xenial, Trusty, Vivid and Wily are supported if you're installing from a PPA

+3rd party modules used:
+* colorama

+colorama can be installed with pip with the following command:

+`pip install colorama`

 Please see https://darko3.github.io/batch-renamer/installation for installation inctructions.

 ## Requirements